Essential Steps To Take Before Filing For Divorce

 - Determine Your Exact Goals For Custody.
 With few extraordinary exceptions, former spouses frequently end up sharing custody between children.
 Knowing that shared custody is likely to be granted, it is good for spouses to establish a custody schedule based around their free time.

 Those considering divorce should also obtain the counsel of seasoned and experienced divorce counsel.
-It is important to find an attorney that fits your personal style and understands litigation goals.
-Consult with a Houston attorney at Conner & Lindamood, P.C. who can further help prepare you for the emotional and financial ramifications of divorce.
+It is important to find a lawyer that fits your personal style and understands litigation goals.
+Consult with a Houston lawyer at Lindamood & Robinson, P.C. who can further help prepare you for the emotional and financial ramifications of divorce.